Key Takeaways

 - Focusing on your overall eating habits, like increasing your fiber intake, eating smaller, more frequent meals, and avoiding laying flat after eating, can help improve acid reflux symptoms.

-Treatment for acid reflux usually involves a combination of medication and lifestyle changes, which include adjusting your eating schedule, elevating the head of your bed, quitting smoking, and limiting certain foods and drinks.
+Treatment for acid reflux usually involves a combination of medication and lifestyle changes, including adjusting your eating schedule, elevating the head of your bed, smoking cessation, and limiting certain foods and drinks.

 - Elevating the head of the bed.